2023 Best Nursing Bachelor's Degree Schools in Minnesota

 While working on their Bachelor's Degree, nursing majors at MSU Moorhead accumulate an average of around $33,360 in student debt.

-With a ranking of #6, Southwest Minnesota State University did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
-Southwest Minnesota State University is a moderately-sized public school located in the remote town of Marshall.
+Southwest Minnesota State University landed the #6 spot in the 2023 rankings for the best bachelor’s degree nursing programs.
+Southwest Minnesota State University is a moderately-sized public school located in the town of Marshall.

 The average amount in student loans that nursing majors at Southwest Minnesota State University take out while working on their Bachelor's Degree is $32,041.

-Herzing University - Minneapolis ranked #8 on this year’s Best Nursing Bachelor’s Degree Schools in Minnesota list.
-Herzing University - Minneapolis is a fairly small private not-for-profit school located in the large suburb of Minneapolis.
+Herzing University - Minneapolis came in at #8 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in Minnesota ranking.
+Herzing University - Minneapolis is a fairly small private not-for-profit school located in the suburb of Minneapolis.

 The average amount in student loans that nursing majors at Herzing University - Minneapolis take out while working on their Bachelor's Degree is $42,677.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $204.